 Our school is not accredited, but we would like to join NAIS.
 Can we still become a member?

-NAIS offers Candidate Membership to schools that are not yet accredited but are actively working toward it.
+Schools that are not accredited may join as Premium or NAIS Subscribers.
+NAIS also offers Candidate Membership to schools that are not yet accredited but are actively working toward it.
 As part of your application, you can indicate your progress toward achieving accreditation.
-To qualify for this category of membership, you must be working with one of NAIS's approved accrediting organizations – these are groups whose standards are well known to us.
+To qualify for this category of membership, you must be working with one of NAIS's approved accrediting organizations–these are groups whose standards are well known to us.

 Our school is already a member of our state/regional school association.
 Does this also make us a member of NAIS?